-Amabeere ga Nyinamwiru means the “the breasts of Nyinamwiru” and these are breast like features found in the caves that drip milk-like water.
-Legend has it that these are Princess Nyinamwiru’s breasts, which were chopped and thrown into these caves by her father Bukuku, the King of the once powerful Chwezi Kingdom to prevent her from breastfeeding her son whom he feared will grow up to overthrow him.
+Amabeere ga Nyinamwiru means “the breasts of Nyinamwiru” and these are breast-like features found in the caves that drip milk-like water.
+Legend has it that these are Princess Nyinamwiru’s breasts, which were chopped and thrown into these caves by her father Bukuku, the King of the once-powerful Chwezi Kingdom to prevent her from breastfeeding her son whom he feared will grow up to overthrow him.

 - Witness the Imbalu